dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Impure Functions

 An **impure function** mutates state outside its scope.
-Any function that has side effects is impure.
+Any function that has _side effects_ (see below) is impure.
 Procedural functions with no utilized return value are also impure.
 Consider the following examples:

 ```js
 // This impure function produces a side effect.